lextoumbourou/plugin.video.udacity/README.md

 Udacity Plugin for XBMC
 ======================

-Watch Udacity lectures through XBMC
+Watch Udacity lectures and complete quizzes (no support for Programming Quizes, at this time).

+## Setup/Installation

+Coming soon

-## Status
+## XBMC Version

-Pre alpha
+Frodo

-## To do
+## License

-* Handle large text fields like code blocks (probably just display a message pointing to online content)
+MIT